Oksanatishka/42_init/README.md

 # init
-Introduction subject to System and Network Administration
+Introduction Subject to System and Network Administration

 Instructions How to Install Debian VM using Virtual Box: